Claremont, Virginia: History

-After the Civil War, Willie Allen, who inherited Claremont Manor, moved to New York and sold the property.
-J. Frank Mancha, a Maryland real estate developer took on the project to develop, subdivide and colonize a new town there in 1879.
+After the Civil War, Claremont became a shipping port for railroad ties cut for the Prussian government and shipped to Hamburg.
+Willie Allen, who inherited Claremont Manor, moved to New York and sold the property.
+J. Frank Mancha, a Maryland or Delaware real estate developer, began developing and subdividing the property to build a new town there in 1879.
 Incorporated in 1886, the town of Claremont became the eastern terminus of the new Atlantic and Danville Railway (A&D), a narrow gauge railroad, which was completed to a point near Emporia called James River Junction, where it connected with a standard gauge track towards Danville.
-Unfortunately for Claremont, the A&D decided to connect its western leg with a new eastern terminus in West Norfolk on the harbor of Hampton Roads, and the line to Claremont, which was never standard-gauged, went into semi-abandonment.
+Unfortunately for Claremont, the A&D decided to link its western leg with a new eastern terminus in West Norfolk on the harbor of Hampton Roads, and the line to Claremont, which was never standard-gauged, went into semi-abandonment.
 After some use for lumber transport as the Surry, Sussex and Southampton Railway, the rails were removed in the late 1930s.

-In the years since, the area has remained as a rural enclave, but some resort use developed along the bluffs and beaches of the James River.
-Many homes along the riverfront were badly damaged, and Claremont's neighboring beach, Sunken Meadow’s was destroyed in 2003 by Hurricane Isabel.
+In the years since the area has remained a rural enclave, but some resort use has developed along the bluffs and beaches of the James River.
+Many homes along the riverfront were severely damaged, and Claremont's neighboring beach, Sunken Meadow, was destroyed in 2003 by Hurricane Isabel.

 In 2006, the old A&D station at Claremont Beach (village, not the wharf) was still standing.